Elevation: 6,927 ft

 This peak is not in the book.

-“It’s not that significant of a peak, and I actually don’t have any distinctive photos of it from a distance (the pic below is of me on top).
-Basically, it is just off the (unmaintained) State Line Trail, which totally disappears just south of the summit for 2/3mi on the way to Leo Lake (it is not marked correctly on the map either).
-Some very nice views south into the heart of the Shale Mountain area, it’s a good place to go for a relatively easy hike from the Schley Mountain THs.”
+“Peak 6927 is not a significant peak and I don’t have any distinctive photos of it from a distance.
+It is just off the unmaintained State Line Trail, which disappears just south of the summit for 2/3 mile on the way to Leo Lake.
+It is not marked correctly on the map either.
+There are some nice views south into the heart of the Shale Mountain Area.
+It is a good place to go for a relatively easy hike from the Schley Mountain trailhead.”

 Dan provided the following access information:

-“From the Schley Mountain TH at the end of the road, follow the State Line Trail #738 to the MT/ID state line.
+“From the Schley Mountain trailhead at the end of the road, follow the State Line Trail/FST-738 to the MT/ID State Line.
 About 50 yards before you reach the sign marking the MT/ID border, look left to see the remnants of an old road forking off to the east (unsigned).
-That is the continuation of the State Line Trail south.
-Don’t be fazed by its slightly overgrown nature – follow the track about 1/4 mile to where it clearly becomes a single trail.
-If in doubt, seek to gain the north ridge of Peak 6,927.
-The path reaches the ridge, but then soon goes onto the west side (the map is incorrect here), climbing up until it reaches a meadow just south of Peak 6,927 – and abruptly vanishes.”
+That is the continuation of the State Line Trail heading south.
+Don’t be fazed by its slightly overgrown nature.
+Follow the track about 1/4 mile to where it clearly becomes a single trail.
+If in doubt, seek to gain the North Ridge of Peak 6927.
+The path reaches the ridge, but then soon goes onto the West Side (the map is incorrect here), climbing up until it reaches a meadow just south of Peak 6927 and abruptly vanishes.”